 The Board operates through the following committees:

-Audit and Compliance Committee
+Audit Committee

-Credit Committee
+Credit Risk Committee

-Human Resource and Compensation Committee
+Human Resource, Compensation and Governance Committee

 Investment Committee